-Table 3.
-Results of using a linear kernel on the hidden variable problem (top row).
+Table 3: Results on the hidden variable problem of using a linear kernel (top row) and an RBF kernel (second row).
+For the RBF kernel the optimal σ is shown, i.e the one which minimizes the test error.
 The remaining rows show the results of using the subpolynomial kernel to deal with the large diagonal.